 Device Flow Second Part: User Authentication and Device Authorization

-3. Once Authentication is done the Authentication Service redirects back to the Token Service
+3. After the user has authenticated, the Authentication Service redirects back to the Token Service.

 Token Endpoint